tweksteen/burst/doc/configuration.rst

   default "auto" will try to get this information from the system.
 You can set any arbritrary integer.
 The value 0 will consider the width as unlimited.

+  .. attribute:: color_enabled

+  Boolean to activate or deactivate the colors in the console.
+  By default, True.

   .. attribute:: editor